Who was James Watt? Here is the complete James Watt biography. That will give all details of his life journey and inventions.

 Lots of inventions like steam engines made the world develop fast.
 The James Watt steam engine is one of the most critical inventions of those times.
 It brought the world progress in the industry on the right track.

 In 1763, James Watt was asked to repair the Newcomen engine.
 That is used for demonstration at Glasgow University.
 Those were the times when Newcomen engines were used to pump water from mines.

 He finds the engine design is not fit and wasting a lot of energy.
-Form here, his interest in the steam engine developed.
-James Watt wanted to solve the problem and got the idea about using a separate condenser of the steam.
+From here, his interest in the steam engine developed.
+James Watt wanted to solve the problem and got the idea of using a separate condenser of the steam.

 He did not invent the steam engine.
 But he came with a better version of it.
 That was more effective and practical.

 James Watt, along with his partner Dr. John Roebuck started building an engine.
 In 1768 the first engine prototype was produced.

 After that, James Watt came to Birmingham and met with Matthew Boulton.
 He, with his new partner, started work on the steam engine in 1774.
 They produced James Watt steam engines for different industries.